Hey Baby (Dimitri Vegas & Like Mike and Diplo song)

 "Hey Baby" is a song recorded by the Belgian DJ duo Dimitri Vegas & Like Mike and American producer/musician Diplo, featuring vocals from Deb's Daughter.
 The single gave the duo their second number one and the first for both Diplo and Deb's Daughter in the United States, where it topped the Billboard Dance Club Songs in its 29 April 2017 issue.
+A remix of the song, featuring American rapper Kid Ink, was later released.

 Composition

 The single was written by Dimitri and Michael Thivaios and Thomas Wesley Pentz.
 The song has a instrumental influenced by Carabbian sounds and Moombahton beats combined with Electronic music.